fastnlp/fastSum/fastSum/PointerGen/Readme_en.md

 ```shell
 python decode.py -decode_data_path TEST_DATA_PATH -train_data_path TRAIN_DATA_PATH -test_model CHECKPOINT -log_root LOG_ROOT_NAME -is_pointer_gen -is_coverage -test_data_name TEST_DATA_NAME -visible_gpu 0
 ```
+- TEST_DATA_PATH: path of the test set
+- TRAIN_DATA_PATH: path of the train set
+- CHECKPOINT: path of the checkpoint
-- LOG_ROOT_NAME: root to save result
+- LOG_ROOT_NAME: path to save the decoded result
+- TEST_DATA_NAME: name of the test set
-- is_pointer_gen and is_coverage need to be the same as training.
+- **is_pointer_gen and is_coverage need to be the same as training.**